bainbridge/health_share/posts/template_issue.md

 What we can do
 -

+Notes
+-

-[^1]: The resources I use to develop these issue breakdowns are saved in PDF form in a Google Drive folder for posterity / to avoid dead links.
-In the top right corner of page 1 of the PDF, you'll find the resource's URL.
+[^1]: The resources I use to develop these issue breakdowns are saved in PDF form in my [Sources](https://drive.google.com/open?id=1sILYzCXlqDw85Xy32z09_suQN8owSwi3) folder on Google Drive.
+I save PDFs in order to avoid the potential for dead links down the road.
+In the top right corner of page 1 of each PDF, you'll find the resource's URL.
 Please feel free to download or share these resources!